emul8/emul8/doc/source/build_procedure.rst

 * ppc,
 * sparc.

-Each project file defines **endianess** supported by a translation library and the target's **architecture**.
+Each project file defines **endianness** supported by a translation library and the target's **architecture**.
-Additionaly it contains a group of properties required by *Monodevelop* in order to display the project properly in the solution tree.
+Additionally it contains a group of properties required by *Monodevelop* in order to display the project properly in the solution tree.

 .. note::